-Girl Scouts of Ohio’s Heartland asks girls 14 years or older to apply to serve as board members (two needed) and member-at-large delegates (10 needed), as well as delegates to the GSUSA 2014 National Council Session/53rd National Convention.
+Girl Scouts of Ohio’s Heartland asks girls 14 years or older to apply to serve as board members (two needed) and member-at-large delegates (10 needed).
 These girls will serve on our Girl Scout Delegate Advisory Council.
-Applications for these positions, to be elected at Annual Meeting in April 2014 are below.
+Applications for these positions, to be elected at Annual Meeting in April 2015 will be posted this fall.